Pictured above: Simpson’s stopper (Myrcianthes fragrans) by Keith Bradley. Click on terms for botanical definitions. View post as a PDF.

-Also known as Twinberry, Simpson’s stopper is an evergreen shrub or small tree that occurs naturally in coastal strands and hammocks.
+Also known as Twinberry, Simpson’s stopper (Myrcianthes fragrans) is an evergreen shrub or small tree that occurs naturally in coastal strands and hammocks.
 Its year-round blooms attract a variety of butterflies and bees; its fruit provides food for many bird species.
 The sweet flesh of the fruit is edible to humans, but eating the bitter seeds is not recommended.

 Each fragrant flower has four white petals and many long white stamens.
 They are born in clusters on paired stalks.
 Sepals are lobed and in fours.
 Leaves are bright green, ovate to elliptic and leathery.
 They have entire margins and are oppositely arranged.
 Leaf surface is covered in small blackish dots.
 When crushed, leaves emit a citrusy or piney aroma.
 Fruits are greenish, ovoid berries that turn bright reddish-orange as they mature.
 They are typically born in pairs (hence the common name “twinberry”).
 Branches are stiff.
 Bark is reddish-brown and flaky.

 The common name descriptor pays homage to Charles Torrey Simpson, an American botanist and naturalist who wrote several books about plants in South Florida.
 He was known as the “Sage of Biscayne Bay.”
 “Stopper” alludes to the plant’s historical use as a treatment for diarrhea.